 Dani Trudeau believes that we want our work to contribute to our lives, not take away joy or valuable time from what we really want to do.
 Having started her first enterprise at the age of 14 and her first company at 25, Dani is infinitely curious about what makes a good business- and businesses for good.
 Dani’s working experience is in education, health and social care and she has worked throughout the UK and America in the field of behavioural science.
-Dani founded Tribe Porty in 2015 and more recently in 2018, founded Tribe Women, a community for enterprising women who want to reimagine their working lives.
+Dani founded Tribe Porty in 2015 and more recently in 2018, founded Keystone, a community for enterprising women who want to reimagine their working lives.
+Here is Dani’s Creative Mornings Edinburgh talk about her journey creating Tribe Porty and Keystone.

 Having started as a volunteer at Tribe Porty, Debbie is now employed as receptionist / caretaker, greeting people as they arrive, assisting clients who hire a space and showing prospective clients around.
 She also take on basic administration duties and help to ensure the working space and the gardens are in order.
 Debbie feels privileged to work at Tribe and says that the fact it is dog friendly is the icing on the cake.